To book Nicky Moffat CBE please contact your JLA Agent.

 Nicky was the British Army’s highest ranking female officer, stepping down as Brigadier after 30 years in leadership roles.
 As HR Director she was in charge of promotion, appointment and development.
 Having led diverse groups within a traditional organisation, Nicky explores how to attract and retain a wealth of talent amid rapid and significant changes of threat, policy, technology and resources.
 She also sets out the role of leaders in driving inclusive change.

 As Company Commander in the Army Training Regiment, Nicky leads a team of instructors responsible for the induction of recruits into the Army before moving into management and training for all Army Land Forces across the world.
-She moved to the Ministry of Defence where as well as strategy, policy and finance roles, she worked as Private Secretary to Secretary of State for Defence Geoff Hoon.
+She worked at the Ministry of Defence where as well as strategy, policy and finance roles, she worked as Private Secretary to Secretary of State for Defence Geoff Hoon.
 She formulated and communicated the Government agenda on defence, including on operations in Iraq, Afghanistan, and Sierra Leone.

 As Training Unit Commander, Nicky delivered leadership, management and technical training to Army personnel and civilian staff.
 She designed and implemented system and process improvements in training, staff development and career management for staff from all backgrounds, at all levels, and spread across the country.
 As Director of the Army's five thousand HR, Finance and Administration specialists, she was responsible for the Armed Forces Redundancy and Pay Review Programme, providing decision and advisory briefing to Ministers and the Defence and Service Personnel boards.
 She was also responsible for officer promotion, appointment and career management.

 Throughout her career, Nicky has led diverse groups in an organisation both steeped in tradition but subject to rapid and significant changes of policy, technology, and resources.
 She has taken leading roles in administration, planning and training including instructing officers in the art of leadership.
 She gives a perspective on the role of strong leadership in driving inclusive change and optimum performance.